maher1312/tic-tac-toe-/README.md

      - `isFeasable(String input)`: Checks if the selected cell is empty and valid.
      - `flipTurn(String turn)`: Switches the turn between two players in 1v1 mode.
      - `flipTurnAi(String turn)`: Switches the turn between the player and the AI in 1vAI mode.
-     - `autoGenerateO()`: Randomly places an O on the grid for the AI's turn.
+     - `autoGenerateO()`: Implements a basic AI strategy to place an O on the grid.
      - `play1v1()`: Handles the game flow for 1v1 mode.
      - `play1vAI()`: Handles the game flow for 1vAI mode.
      - `handleInput()`: Processes player input and validates it.